BryanDCampbell/Carroll-Community-College/CIS132_Principles_of_Programming/Lab_01/readme.md

+# Lab 1
-Lab 1 introduces the student to print, println, escape sequences, and commenting in code
+Introduces the student to print, println, escape sequences, and commenting in code